Know The Finance Industry

 - Are they knowledgable in finance?

-- Do they exist on LinkedIn with Personal recommendations?
+- Do they exist on LinkedIn and have personal recommendations?

 - Does the business have a professional website?